It's a New Day in Public Health.

 - Comments (relevant to the particular property or facility to which the data refers)

 Each of the fields above should be included in the data sets submitted to the Project Team, whether they are GIS files, database table extracts, or the MS Excel spreadsheet template developed by the Project Team.
+Please include the date submitted.

 We request both Parcel ID (or Tax ID) and the service address for each property served by your facility.
 The Parcel ID may be obtained from your tax bill or the local Property Appraiser’s office.
 The basis of the inventory are GIS datasets of parcels received from the Florida Department of Revenue (DOR).
 Every parcel has an associated parcel ID.
 We match the Parcel ID provided by the utility to the Parcel ID for our GIS data as part of the import process, but we have found that this ID may be formatted differently between the Property Appraiser and DOR.
 Therefore, the physical addresses are also requested.